Last modified: Nov 10, 2024

 How to define the component in code

 The component is of type List.
-One example on definition of list component in layout.json:
+An example of a list component definition in layout.json:

 {